 Getting Treatment Fast

-Ed made an appointment that day at the Temple Heart & Vascular Institute with Frank Schmieder, MD, FACS, Chief of Vascular Surgery at Jeanes Hospital, who impressed upon him the urgent need to operate.
+Ed made an appointment that day at the Temple Heart & Vascular Institute with Frank Schmieder, MD, FACS, Chief of Vascular Surgery at Temple University Hospital – Jeanes Campus, who impressed upon him the urgent need to operate.

 A couple of days later, Dr. Schmieder performed an endovascular aneurysm repair on Ed.
 This advanced, minimally invasive procedure uses a small catheter to place a compressed stent at the site of the aneurysm.
 The stent then opens to provide a strong, tight-fitting scaffold for the aortic wall.